Links To Tanzanite Information Topics On This Page:

 The astrological signs of tanzanite are Sagitarius, Gemini, and Libra.

-preferred modern day birthstone gifts for birthdays in the month of December.
+Tanzanite earrings and other tanzanite jewelry designs are the preferred modern day birthstone gift for birthdays in the month of December.

-Return to the Index of Tanzanite Information Topics
+Return to the Index of

 Wearing tanzanite jewelry or holding a tanzanite crystal is said to facilitate communication on all levels.
 Tanzanite is also said to promote psychic abilities and to enhance visions of the higher spiritual realms.